Yaskoi/Chaotic-Dynamics-as-Feature-Generators-for-Trading-Signals-on-Volatile-Assets/README.md

 deterministic dynamics — and whether this structure can be exploited for short-horizon prediction.

-Rather than using chaotic systems as synthetic feature generators, we treat them as **theoretical references**: Lorenz, Lorenz–Stenflo, and Rikitake are simulated, characterised, and used as benchmarks against which the empirical dynamics of crypto markets are measured.
+Chaotic systems are treated as **theoretical references** here: Lorenz, Lorenz–Stenflo, and Rikitake are simulated, characterised, and used as benchmarks against which the empirical dynamics of crypto markets are measured.

 The core pipeline moves from **theory → empirical characterisation → prediction**:
 1. Simulate and characterise known chaotic systems (λ₁, D₂, Fourier spectrum)